 It is more important than ever to ensure that rubbish bags are all securely tied and contained within the grey refuse bin to help prevent spills and protect our collections teams and the public.

 If you have coronavirus (COVID-19) symptoms, your recycling must be treated differently.

 We are working hard to make sure you still get regular recycling collections.
 We are extremely busy and there may end up being changes to how your bins are collected, so please try to keep your household waste down to a minimum.
-Remember, all Household Waste and Recycling Centres are closed.

 By using our schemes, you can recycle up to half of all the rubbish you produce.
 Recycling is important but, where possible, you should also try to reduce and reuse your waste.

 Remember to wash your hands and clean the handles of your bins and boxes before and after you put them out.